LiskArchive/lisk-legacy-docs/interact-with-network.md

 #### Use a public node

-There are a number of nodes that are available for the public use.
+There are a number of nodes that are available for public use.

 LiskHQ for example is running a public testnet node, that is also used to make [live requests](https://lisk.io/documentation/lisk-core/api) while trying out the different API endpoints in the documentation.